 McMenamy's modeling career began in the early 1990s, a period of significant transformation in the fashion industry.
 Unlike many contemporaries who represented a more traditional beauty standard, she possessed a striking, almost ethereal appearance that immediately set her apart.

-McMenamy's portfolio included original campaigns for luxury brands like Versace, Dolce & Gabbana, and Chanel.
-She was particularly known for her ability to bring a sense of dramatic narrative to fashion photography, changing simple clothing presentations into complex visual stories.
+McMenamy's portfolio included groundbreaking campaigns for luxury brands like Versace, Dolce & Gabbana, and Chanel.
+She was particularly known for her ability to bring a sense of dramatic narrative to fashion photography, transforming simple clothing presentations into complex visual stories.

 What distinguished McMenamy was not just her unique look, but her intellectual approach to modeling.
 She was among the first models to be viewed as a true creative collaborator, rather than simply a clothes hanger.